documentationfor yFiles for HTML 3.0.0.1

 Maintaining the Folding Edge State

-Similar to folder nodes, the instance of IFoldingEdgeConverter that is provided by the FoldingManager.foldingEdgeConverter property determines the properties of the folding edge state whenever a group is collapsed.
+Similar to folder nodes, the instance of IFoldingEdgeConverter that is provided by the FoldingManager.foldingEdgeConverter property determines the properties of the folding edge state when a group is collapsed.

-However, in addition, that converter determines how many and which folding edges should be created at all. yFiles for HTML contains the following converters:
+In addition, that converter determines how many folding edges should be created. yFiles for HTML offers the following converters:

 Converter Description Example Expanded Group